 How to protect against computer viruses?

 As you can see, just like a vicious flu virus, a computer virus is something that you want to avoid.
 The terms virus and malware are often used interchangeably; however, a virus is one of many types of malware, and only one aspect of the overall threat landscape.
 As a result, traditional antivirus software alone will not fully protect you from all threats.

 Instead, look into comprehensive security software like Norton Security.
 With patented technologies that work together to outsmart online threats, scanning your system for viruses, and running continuous automatic silent updates, Norton Security keeps you protected from existing, new, and even yet-to-be-invented threats.
+For instance, by implementing virus protection for Windows 10and Windows 11 devices, you can rely on Norton to help safeguard your data and privacy.
 And if a virus slips through on our watch during your subscription period, Norton support experts will do everything they can to help fix problem at no additional cost.
 That’s the assurance and peace of mind you only get with our Norton Virus Protection Promise.
 No other free or paid security software service offers this kind of guarantee.